| Ecological Descriptors

 || Cru, Mol, Ech

-Most wrasses are protogynous hermaphrodites, with some Initial Phase (IP) females, turning into Terminal Phase (TP) males once they reach a certain size.
-Those individuals who remain female in TP, retain the markings of IP.
-Juveniles usually have the same colouration as IP females.
+Many wrasses are protogynous hermaphrodites, with some Initial Phase (IP) females, turning into Terminal Phase (TP) males once they reach a certain size, although there are often IP males in many species (diandrony).

-Initial Phase: Small individuals yellowish green with a orange to purplish spot behind eye; a small black spot at rear base of dorsal fin
+Initial Phase: Small individuals yellowish green with a orange to purplish spot behind eye; a small black spot at rear base of dorsal fin.
+Orange/ spot behind eye.

 Juvenile: Pale, whitish shades with 4 dark bands on upper body and dark spot mid way along dorsal fin